nllong/des-example-analysis/tes/build_and_run.md

 ```

-# Build the example model
+# Use GMT's ModelicaRunner to compile the example model

 ```python
 model_path = WORKDIR / 'models' / 'tes'